The Volcanic Light: A Week Across the Canary Islands

 A short ferry from Lanzarote (25 minutes, about 20 EUR return), Fuerteventura is the beach island.
 The Corralejo dunes — a natural park of Saharan-style sand dunes backing onto turquoise Atlantic water — are surreal.
 Free.
 Vast.
 Empty in the early morning.

 Fuerteventura is also Europe's best windsurfing and kitesurfing destination.
 Consistent trade winds make it world-class year-round.
 Lessons from about 60 EUR.
-The wind is a feature, not a bug — but bring a jacket for evenings.
+The wind is a feature, not a bug — but bring a jacket for the evenings.

 Whale Watching